-King County Median Changes by 2050 TABLE 3
+TABLE 3 King County Median Changes by 2050

-county inculan changes by 2000 Description of Likely Changes Indicators Created by Adrian Coquet from the Neum Project Extreme Heat An increase in average summer temperatures is expected.
+Description of Likely Changes Indicators etter by Adving Coget An increase in average summer temperatures is expected.
 This can affect people, landscaping, agriculture, and natural areas like wetlands, wildlife habitats, and other ecosystems.
 More days above 90°F humidex (humidity and heat) are expected, which can affect public health.
 An increase in the number of cooling degree days is an indicator of greater potential for more cooling demand for buildings in the summer.
-Hotter days can increase ground-level ozone, a greenhouse gas (GHG). + 6.3°F change in average summer (June - August) maximum temperature + 20.1 days above 90°F humidex + 287°F-days change in cooling degree days (base 65°F) Created by Layers treated Machingues Wildfire & Smoke There are likely to be more fire-danger days that could affect homes and businesses at the wildland-urban interface (WUI).
-More wildfire smoke can result in particulates that worsen certain health conditions (e.g. heart and lung disease, pregnancy, etc.). + 10 days change in high fire danger days More frequent and intense storms are expected. + 13% change in the magnitude of 25-Year Sylvama Evtrama This can increase flooding, erosion, and runoff and impact stormwater systems, transportation, and emergency responses.
-Summer precipitation below 75% of normal is an Storm + 9% change in the magnitude of 2-Year Storm 25% chance that a year in the 2040-2069 Extreme Precipitation & Drought indicator of drought.
-The legal definition of drought in Washington State includes less than 75% of normal water supply. period will have summer precipitation at or below 75% of normal.
-Created by Addies Count on the Young the Young Property Flooding The county is expected to experience increases in peak streamflow, which would lead to more areas experiencing flooding.
+Hotter days can increase ground-level ozone, a greenhouse gas (GHG). + 6.3°F change in average summer (June - August) maximum temperature + 20.1 days above 90°F humidex + 287°F-days change in cooling degree days (base 65°F) Wildfire & Smoke There are likely to be more fire-danger days that could affect homes and businesses at the wildland-urban interface (WUI).
+More wildfire smoke can result in particulates that worsen certain health conditions (e.g. heart and lung disease, pregnancy, etc.). + 10 days change in high fire danger days Extreme Precipitation & Drought More frequent and intense storms are expected.
+This can increase flooding, erosion, and runoff and impact stormwater systems, transportation, and emergency responses.
+Summer precipitation below 75% of normal is an indicator of drought.
+The legal definition of drought in Washington State includes less than 75% of normal water supply. + 13% change in the magnitude of 25-Year Storm + 9% change in the magnitude of 2-Year Storm 25% chance that a year in the 2040-2069 period will have summer precipitation at or below 75% of normal.
+Letter before the second secon The county is expected to experience increases in peak streamflow, which would lead to more areas experiencing flooding.
 This could impact more homes, businesses, farms, and infrastructure.
 82% of stream lengths in King County are expected to see 10-50% more streamflow on the day of the year with the highest streamflow.
-Values mapped in Bellevue: Kelsey Creek +12% Changes in Streamflow, Stream Temperature, and In winter, there may be less stored water in snow, and less water available for streams, soil, and reservoirs.
+Values mapped in Bellevue: Kelsey Creek +12% Changes in Streamflow, Stream Temperature, and Reduced Snowpack In winter, there may be less stored water in snow, and less water available for streams, soil, and reservoirs.
 This would affect aquatic species, trees, vegetation, and water supply.
 Changes in average August stream temperature: Stream temperatures generally warm as air temperatures rise.
 Warming stream temperatures are an indicator of salmonid health; salmon experience physiological stress at ~17°C and mortality at 20°C and higher. -76% change in April 1 snowpack Most stream lengths would see -10 to - 100% change from historic low streamflow in summer (June-September).
 Values mapped in Bellevue: -6% In King County, only 6% of stream lengths have a historical baseline of >16°C in August.
 By the mid-century, over 18% of streams in the county are projected to warm above 16°C.